PacktPublishing/Developing-Extensions-for-Joomla-5/README.md

-# Developing-Joomla-5-Extensions
+# Developing Extensions for Joomla!
+5
-Developing Joomla 5 Extensions, published by Packt
+Developing Extensions for Joomla!
+5, published by Packt